Optically Probing Tunable Band Topology in Atomic Monolayers

 The connection between band topology and optical selection rules was recently established for chiral fermions~\cite{Zhang2018:PRL,Cao2018:PRL}, such as graphene-based systems and transition-metal dichalcogenides (TMDs), where the winding number~\cite{Asboth:2016} characterizing the topology of Bloch bands directly modifies the allowed optical transitions and the excitonic properties.
 As in the generalization of semiclassical equations of motion to include Berry-phase effects~\cite{Xiao2010:RMP}, recognizing the importance of winding numbers in the optical response opens novel opportunities.

-Unlike previous work on the role of winding numbers on excitons from chiral fermions~\cite{Zhang2018:PRL,Cao2018:PRL}, we consider breaking time-reversal symmetry in proximitized MLs~\cite{Zutic2019:MT} and therefore explicitly include valley and spin degrees of freedom~\cite{Xu2014:NP,Klinovaja2013:PRB}.
+Unlike previous work on the role of winding numbers on excitons from chiral fermions excluding spin and SOC~\cite{Zhang2018:PRL,Cao2018:PRL}, we consider breaking time-reversal symmetry in proximitized MLs~\cite{Zutic2019:MT} and therefore explicitly include valley and spin degrees of freedom~\cite{Xu2014:NP,Klinovaja2013:PRB}.
 This provides a direct connection between the helicity-resolved response and the band topology, established both from the single-particle Hamiltonian and with an accurate inclusion of Coulomb interaction in a Bethe-Salpeter equation.
-Furthermore, we identify how a gate-controlled conduction band inversion could be implemented in realistic ML materials.
+Furthermore, we identify how a gate-controlled conduction band inversion could be implemented in realistic ML materials supporting also a robust topological transport response with nonzero Berry curvature and anomalous valley Hall effect.
+We reveal that the resulting helicity reversal is associated with a sign change of the winding number, rather than its magnitude~\cite{Zhang2018:PRL,Cao2018:PRL}.

 Some ML vdW materials, such as TMDs, are known for their optical properties dominated by excitons with large binding energies (up to $\sim0.5$ eV) and efficient light emission~\cite{Wang2018:RMP,Mak2010:PRL}.
 Gradually, it is becoming understood that their difference from extensive work on excitons in conventional semiconductors is not simply a much larger binding energy, but rather that Berry-phase effects~\cite{Garate2011:PRB,Zhou2015:PRL,Srivastava2015:PRL,Wu2017:PRL,Culcer2017:PRB} and collective excitations can play an important role in the optical response~\cite{VanTuan2017:PRX,VanTuan2019:PRB}.
 While we focus on the influence of tunable band topology on excitons, which are absent within the single-particle picture, for an initial characterization of promising materials systems supporting topological states, a single-particle effective Hamiltonian can still offer useful guidance.
 Group V-based MLs~\cite{Zhang2018:CRC,Gui2019:JMCA}, provide a suitable platform for topological states since the very large SOC and indirect gap of Bi-based MLs~\cite{Reis2017:S} could be altered by considering lighter elements.
 Specifically, a Sb-based ML, antimonene, could support both a smaller SOC and a direct gap~\cite{Note:SM} and has been experimentally realized~\cite{Ji2016:NC,Shao2018:NL}.